Currently, there are 7 functions associated with the sample

 method = "random

-Stratified random sampling with equal probability for all cells (using default algorithm values for mindist
+Stratified random sampling with equal probability for all cells

-and no use of access
+and no use of

 functionality).
-In essence this method perform the sample_srs
+In essence this method perform the

-algorithm for each stratum separately to meet the specified sample allocation.
+algorithm for each stratum separately to meet

 #--- perform stratified sampling random sampling ---#

-sample_strat(sraster = sraster, # input sraster
+sraster = sraster, # input sraster

-method = "random", #stratified random sampling
+method = "random", # stratified random sampling

-nSamp = 200, # desired sample number
+nSamp = 200, # desired sample size

-plot = TRUE) # plot
+plot = TRUE

 #> Geometry type: POINT